AaltoSciComp/python-for-scicomp/content/cython.rst

 The compiled function can then be called from other cells.

-There is also `%%cython --annotate` which is useful for analyzing the generated C code.
+There is also `%%cython --annotate` (or `%%cython -a` for short) which is useful for analyzing the generated C code.

 Adding static type information